 What is an LLC?

-An LLC is a legal entity that protects business owners from being held personally responsible for a company’s liabilities and debts.
-The owners of an LLC are called members.
+An LLC is a legal entity where business owners are not held personally responsible for the company’s liabilities and debts.
+When you own an LLC, you are a ‘member’.
 An LLC can have one member, or it can also be composed of other corporations or even several business partners.

 What are the benefits of forming an LLC?

-The biggest benefit is that as a business owner, your personal assets are off-limits in the event that your company is sued, goes into debt or has any other kinds of legal trouble.
-This means only the money and property that belong to your business are at risk.
+There are a bunch of benefits to having an LLC.
+But we’ll focus on the biggest one.
+If your company gets sued, goes into debt or has any other kind of legal trouble, your personal assets are protected.
+This means only the money and property that belong to the business are at risk.

 Another big benefit when you start an LLC is its pass-through tax status which means is that your company won’t pay federal corporate tax.
-Instead, the income will “pass through” to you, which means you’ll report income and losses on your personal tax return, which will be subject to ordinary income tax.
-The paperwork is a little bit more complicated if your LLC has multiple members because the income will need to be allocated appropriately, but the same idea applies.
+Instead, the income will “pass through” to you.
+That means you’ll report income and losses on your personal tax return which will be subject to ordinary income tax.
+If your LLC has multiple members, the paperwork is a little bit more complicated.

-Forming an LLC means you should be keeping your company’s finances separate from your personal finances, which can help you build business credit and will help if you ever need a small business loan or other business line of credit.
+Forming an LLC means you should be keeping your company’s finances separate from your personal finances.
+This can help you build business credit and will help if you ever need a small business loan or other business line of credit.
 It can also legitimize your company in the eyes of potential clients.
 But you must maintain corporate formalities — such as keeping a separate bank account and signing contracts in the business’s name rather than your own.

 Is an LLC right for you?

-Before you make any firm decisions, talk to tax and legal professionals who deal with small businesses that can help you weigh the pros and cons.
+Before you make any firm decisions, talk to tax and legal professionals who deal with small businesses.
+They will be the most helpful in weighing the pros and cons.

 How do I form an LLC?